egonw/cdkbook/cheminfo.md

 ## References

-1. H. Wiener, Structural Determination of Paraffin Boiling Points, Journal of the American Chemical Society 1947, 69, 17–20.
+1. Wiener H. Correlation of Heats of Isomerization, and Differences in Heats of Vaporization of Isomers, Among the Paraffin Hydrocarbons.
+Journal of the American Chemical Society.
+1947 Jan 1;69(11):2636–8.